ejhigson/perfectns/README.md

 ### Getting Started

-perfectns works for Python 2 (>= 2.7.10) and Python 3, and requires the `nestcheck` module.
+perfectns works for Python >= 3.5, and requires the `nestcheck` module.
-To pip install perfectns and its requirements:
+To pip install perfectns and its dependencies:

 ```
 pip install perfectns